lzqsd/SingleImageShapeAndSVBRDF/README.md

 ```
 python test.py --cuda
 ```
-The testing error will be saved in the folder `test_render2_refine1_cascade2` and painted on the screen.
+The testing errors will be saved in the folder `test_render2_refine1_cascade2` and painted on the screen.
+We have corrected a bug when rendering the second bounce image.
+Therefore the testing errors are slightly different from the number in the paper, which are summarized as follows.

 ## Train